Elachee Nature Science Center invites you to hike the 12.24-mile trail system in the 1,440-acre Chicopee Woods Nature Preserve.

 Elachee Visitor Center near the E-House and Pollinator Garden to the service drive

-Travel this paved and gently graded trail (stroller-accessible) that winds through Piedmont Oak-Hickory Forest featuring storybook kiosks and breathtaking views of the Walnut Creek Valley.
+Travel this paved trail (stroller-accessible) that winds through Piedmont Oak-Hickory Forest features storybook kiosks and breathtaking views of the Walnut Creek Valley.

 Becky Geiger Pavilion at Elachee Visitor Center to the picnic area